The chief difficulty which prevents men of science from believing in divine as well as in nature Spirits is their materialism.

 Meaning

-In the quote “The chief difficulty which prevents men of science from believing in divine as well as in nature Spirits is their materialism.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.
+“The chief difficulty which prevents men of science from believing in divine as well as in nature Spirits is their materialism.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.

 Theme